 The Light-Independent Reactions

-Free The Light-Independent Reactions revision notes for OCR A Level Biology – covering specification points 5.2.1 (e) and 5.2.1 (f).
+Free The Light-Independent Reactions OCR A Level Biology revision notes – covering specification points 5.2.1 (e) and 5.2.1 (f).

 The light-independent reactions (also known as the Calvin Cycle) occur in the stroma of the chloroplast.